teratron/magic-vibe/.magic-vibe/rules/core/workflow.md

+---
+description: Workflow diagram for the Magic Vibe system, illustrating the process of task creation, execution, and archival.
+globs:
+alwaysApply: true
+---

 # Magic Vibe Workflow Diagram

 Below is the workflow diagram for the Magic Vibe system, illustrating the process of task creation, execution, and archival.